 While the exact reasoning behind My So-Called Life's cancellation remains a vague hodgepodge of factors, co-executive producer Marshall Herskovitz alleged that Danes and her parents expressed their disinterest in a second season, which Danes admitted to in an interview ten years later.

-After winning a Golden Globe for the first season of Homeland, the now-33-year-old actress is up for another award at this year's Globes, which gives her a shot at winning four consecutive Globes for her TV work.
+After winning an Emmy for the first season of Homeland, the now-34-year-old actress is up for another award at this year's Emmys, which gives her a shot at winning three consecutive Emmys for her TV work.